-Platform Notes Server machines specified for the ElectricFlow server See Supported Server Platforms on page 2-1.
+Platform Notes 32-bit and 64-bit server machines specified for the ElectricFlow server Go to Supported Server Platforms on page 2-1.
 HP-UX 11i v1 (11.11) or later (Architecture: PA-RISC 2.0) Make sure that patches PHKL_29243 and PHSS_39077 (or patches superceding these patches) are installed.
 HP-UX Secure Shell requires a random number generator on the system.
 It searches for /dev/urandom and then /dev/random and uses the first device it finds.
 If it fails to find them, it uses its own internal random number generator.
 By default, HP-UX 11i v2 systems includes these random number devices.
 They can also be obtained for HP-UX 11i v1 by downloading and installing the HP-UX Strong Random Number Generator from http://software.hp.com.
 HP recommends that Secure Shell users on HP-UX 11i v1 systems install the Strong Random Number Generator product, as it significantly speeds up program initialization and execution for some commands.
 Mac OS X 10.4 (Tiger) or later (Architecture: Intel) Sun Solaris 10 (Architecture: Sparc and Intel x86) Sun Solaris 9 (Architecture: Sparc only)

-Platform Notes SUSE Linux Enterprise Server 12.1 (32 and 64-bit) SUSE Linux Enterprise Server 11.4 (32 and 64-bit) SUSE Linux Enterprise Server 10.4 and 10.3 (32 and 64-bit)
+Platform Notes SUSE Linux Enterprise Server 12.1 (32 and 64-bit) Run zypper install libstdc++6-32bit before installing ElectricFlow agents on a 64-bit machine.
+This command installs the SUSE 32-bit libraries required for the ElectricFlow executable file to work.
+SUSE Linux Enterprise Server 11.4 (32 and 64-bit) SUSE Linux Enterprise Server 10.4 and 10.3 (32 and 64-bit)